 About Dr. Angela May Beers:

-Dr. Beers’ helps adults move, heal, and grow through life transitions.
-Her passion is with working with women through a spiritual lens to provide them the sacred space and tools for liberation, healing, and confidence to reclaim their birthrights.
+Dr. Beers helps adults move, heal, and grow through life transitions.
+Her passion is with working with women through a non-dogmatic spiritual lens to provide them the sacred space and tools for liberation, healing, and confidence to reclaim their birthrights.

 Coming from a mixed heritage of the colonized and colonizer, Mexican-Spanish (she prefers Indigenous over Mexican), Native American and European ancestry.
-Angela grew up in foster care and group homes as a result of complex intergenerational and historical trauma.
+Dr. Beers grew up in foster care and group homes as a result of complex intergenerational and historical trauma.
 She was not privileged to grow up with many core traditions of her ancestors, but in some ways this gave blessings.
-She learned to be open, that change was inevitable, that seeking help is a strength, and whom to trust for help.
+She learned to be open, that change was inevitable, that seeking help is a strength, whom to trust for guidance, and that comfort is not a promise but free will is.
 She also learned that there are many ways to healing, to expanding.
-She learned to appreciate authenticity, humility and the importance of traditions and lineage.
+She learned to appreciate authenticity, humility and the importance of traditions and lineage, and the importance of their preservation.
 She has overcome much adversity in her life including the colonization of her mind, which she continually works to decolonize and to reclaim her heritage and traditions.
-Above all, she chooses to answer calls that are in service of co-facilitating healing.
+Above all, she chooses to answer calls that are in service of co-facilitating healing authentically.
 To not only move between the worlds of consciousness but to be a guide to others opting to heal deep ancestral wounds and reclaim their sovereignty.

 In the end what she discovered was that healing and growing is a practice requiring discipline, vulnerability, gratitude, integrity and admiration for the physical, mystical and cultural.
-That healing and remembering who you are is amplified when experienced in connection with the sacred and communion with the Divine, something that most professionals do not practice or include as part of “treatment.”
+That healing and remembering who you are is amplified when experienced in connection with the sacred and communion with the Divine (that encompasses both light and dark), something that most professionals do not practice or include as part of “treatment.”

 Here are some reputable charities/organizations to donate to:

 Dr. Angela May Beers, PsyD, graduated her doctoral clinical psychology program from the Michigan School of Professional Psychology (now named Michigan School of Psychology) in April 2015.
-She has been an adjunct psychology professor at Macomb Community College as of late.
-Angela previously worked as a Master’s Level Psychologist with the Michigan Department of Corrections (primarily assigned to the Women’s Correctional Facility in Ypsilanti) and Vista Maria, a female adolescent residential treatment facility in Dearborn Heights, MI, the latter of which she was housed in twice as an adolescent herself.
+She is currently an adjunct psychology professor at Naropa University and Macomb Community College prior.
+Dr. Beers previously worked as a Master’s Level Psychologist with the Michigan Department of Corrections (primarily assigned to the Women’s Correctional Facility in Ypsilanti) and Vista Maria, a female adolescent residential treatment facility in Dearborn Heights, MI, the latter of which she was housed in twice as an adolescent herself.
 She has also worked with various other institutions and organizations as a psychotherapist since 2008.

-Angela completed her graduate clinical internship with American Indian Health and Family Services in Southwest Detroit, developing her therapeutic skills through ethically blending traditional and modern practices.
-Angela believes that great healing can be achieved through reclaiming and honoring traditions left by our ancestors, such as inducing non-ordinary states of consciousness through evocative music and intentional breathing techniques in a ceremonially reverent way.
-Engaging non-ordinary states of consciousness is an approach that many different cultures have practiced since the dawn of man.
+Dr. Beers completed her graduate clinical internship with American Indian Health and Family Services in Southwest Detroit, developing her therapeutic skills through ethically blending traditional and modern practices.
+Dr. Beers believes that great healing can be achieved through reclaiming and honoring traditions left by our ancestors, such as inducing non-ordinary states of consciousness through evocative music and intentional breathing techniques in a ceremonially reverent way.
+Engaging non-ordinary states of consciousness is an approach that many different cultures have practiced since the dawn of man, and is a birth rite to all.
 However, a key factor in doing no harm is to not dishonor longstanding cultures and traditions.
+Respect for community and integration is critical.

-Angela wrote her dissertation on Sacred Breathwork™, a psychospiritual technique that utilizes breath, evocative music, earth and heart-based ritual, and ceremony to induce non-ordinary states of consciousness.
-Angela is a certified facilitator of Sacred Breathwork™.
+Dr. Beers wrote her dissertation on Sacred Breathwork™, a psychospiritual technique that utilizes breath, evocative music, earth and heart-based ritual, and ceremony to induce non-ordinary states of consciousness.
+Dr. Beers is a certified facilitator of Sacred Breathwork™.
 Her research on Sacred Breathwork™ has uncovered significance relating to community, ceremony and the sacred, as well as the importance of ritual and creative expression in humans.
 Her research also focused on the significance of indigenous spirituality, entitled: Culture and Misappropriation: Addressing Ethnicity Ethics.

 “It is important to address the ethical dilemma of delivering this spiritual modality in academia, because of the basis of this technique pre-existed in an indigenous society, one that continues to endure misappropriation, racism, colonization, and oppression . . .
 Cultural misappropriation is complex, but it is important to note that Sacred Breathwork was not taken from one particular tradition.
 The evolution of humans from cavemen to modern Homo sapiens was a natural, necessary, and instinctive process – the same should hold true for healing techniques.
 Although the traditions must be carefully maintained and held sacred, in some cases, adaptation to the contemporary needs of humans is inevitable.
 While western medicine has proven to decrease and control some physical illnesses, it has yet to address psychological and spiritual ailments adequately.
 Moreover, it would be a great disservice to the future of humanity should psychology not sincerely incorporate shamanic, eastern, and Native American traditional healing modalities.
 A sincere attempt means that individuals are not participating in misappropriating knowledge and traditions nor are practitioners reducing or oversimplifying the ineffable simply to ensure accessibility or commercial success. ”~ Dr. Angela May Beers, PsyD, PSYC

-Additional information: Angela has a great passion for music and Detroit since 2003 Angela has held various volunteer positions with Movement and Fuse In music festivals.
+Additional information: Dr. Beers has a great passion for music and Detroit since 2003 Dr. Beers has held various volunteer positions with Movement and Fuse In music festivals.
 She has led the volunteers for Detroit’s Electronic Music Festival – Movement from 2008 – 2014 (co-lead in 2008/2009).
-Other roles Angela has taken on include being a wife with her partner Jason Beers – a psychologist and musician – and a mother to her spunky toddler daughters.
-For Angela, the experience of motherhood has been the most meaningful role she has and will ever take on.
-Her daughters are her greatest teachers in all things within existence.
+Other roles Dr. Beers has taken on include being a wife with her partner Jason Beers – a psychologist and musician – and a mother to her spunky young children.
+For Dr. Beers, the experience of motherhood has been the most meaningful role she has and will ever take on.
+Her children are her greatest teachers in all things within existence.

 Shadow Medicine – Women’s Virtual Community